-Businesses may analyse their competitors’ product mix, which is split by product, brand, and percentage of overlap.
+Businesses may analyze their competitors’ product mix, which is, split by product, brand, and percentage of overlap.
 This clever tool then enables firms to quickly and accurately alter their own product mix and pricing.

-When it comes to customisation, there is frequently a trade-off between user privacy and personalisation.
-In recent years, user privacy has been a hot topic, with its importance being emphasised more than ever.
+When it comes to customization, there is frequently a trade-off between user privacy and personalization.
+In recent years, user privacy has been, a hot topic, with its importance being, emphasized more than ever.

 Brands are actively pursuing higher levels of openness, security, and honesty.
-However, marketers cannot afford to ignore consumer personalization in order to do this, considering its vital role in every successful e-commerce operation.
+However, marketers cannot afford to ignore consumer personalization in order to do this.
+So considering its vital role in every successful e-commerce operation.